 2:00pm-Just a mile away you can spend your afternoon surrounded by natural beauty with much shade from big beautiful trees, illustrious floral surroundings and other relaxing scenery at the Arboretum.
 Sometimes you can catch live music to add to your experience.

 5:00pm-So for your last meal of the day, if you choose to keep in the theme of health and well being, you could stop by our local Kyle’s Quickstop and get a nice sandwich or salad combo from Nanny Goats Eatery.
-Or instead, you could try some of their pimento cheese to go with a select bottle of wine from their nice collection to take home so that you might take advantage of the opportunity to splurge at Copeland’s New Orleans found predominantly in the south.
-There you can get a sizzling steak or some Cajun inspired chicken and seafood dishes.
-Start with the Bayou Broccoli Balls for an appetizer and end with Al’s cheesecake for dessert for a perfect dinner.
+Or instead, you could try some of their pimento cheese to go with a select bottle of wine from their nice collection to take home so that you might take advantage of the opportunity to splurge at Dudley's Cajun Cafe.
+You can try their delicious crawfish enchiladas and some strawberry pie.